Half the population.

-Women spend 25% more of their lives in poor health than men
+• Women live longer than men but spend 25% more of their lives in poor health

 About InAWH